 Seeds are small, about .1 inch long with 5 to 10 ribs, reddish brown in color.
 Seeds have a feathery pappus attached to one end to aid in dispersal.

 Where does it grow?

-It grows in meadows, grain fields, cultivated fields, clear cuts and waste places.
-Please click here to see a county level distribution map of oxtongue hawkweed in Washington.
+Only known to occur in Skamania County, hawkweed oxtongue can grow along pond edges, meadows, grain fields, cultivated fields, clear cuts and waste places like old quarries.
+Please click here to see a county level distribution map of hawkweed oxtongue in Washington.